Metrication in the United States: 20th century

+In 1959, the United States agreed with other English-speaking countries on the international yard and pound, fixing the yard at exactly 0.9144 meters and the pound at exactly 0.45359237 kilograms.
+The same notice named the older, slightly longer foot the "U.S. survey foot" and restricted it to geodetic surveying, with the intention that it would eventually be replaced.

 The General Conference on Weights and Measures is the governing body for the modern metric system and comprises the signing nations of the Treaty of the Metre.
-The General Conference on Weights and Measures approved an updated version of the metric system in 1960 named Le Système international d'unités (International System of Units) and abbreviated SI.
+In 1960 it approved an updated version of the metric system named Le Système international d'unités (International System of Units), abbreviated SI.

-On February 10, 1964, the National Bureau of Standards (now known as the National Institute of Standards and Technology) issued a statement that it would use the metric system, except where this would have an obvious detrimental effect.
+On February 10, 1964, the National Bureau of Standards (now the National Institute of Standards and Technology) issued a statement that it would use the metric system, except where this would have an obvious detrimental effect.